texnokrates/jekyll-theme-piraatit/README.md

 ## Usage

-For usege see readme of  https://github.com/pirati-web/example.pirati.cz
+For usage see readme of  https://github.com/pirati-web/example.pirati.cz

 ## Contributing